Jeff Kent: Early life

 Jeffrey Franklin Kent was born on March 7, 1968, in Bellflower, California.
-Kent graduated from Edison High School in Huntington Beach, California, where he was an All-Orange County selection as a junior shortstop at Edison.
+He graduated from Edison High School in Huntington Beach, where he was an All-Orange County selection as a junior shortstop.

-He was dismissed from the baseball team after clashing with his coach about leadership, which culminated with Kent being told to switch to second base that he did not like; Kent was soon told to turn in his uniform, which he did.
+He was dismissed from the baseball team after clashing with his coach over leadership, culminating in Kent being told to switch to second base, which he did not like; he was soon told to turn in his uniform, which he did.

 Afterwards, he played with American Legion and Connie Mack League baseball and earned a college scholarship.

 College career

-Kent played college baseball at UC Berkeley from 1987 to 1989.
-In 1988 he played both collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League and the College World Series.
+Kent played college baseball for the Golden Bears at UC Berkeley from 1987 to 1989.
+In 1988 he played both in the College World Series, where the Golden Bears were the first team eliminated, and in collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 A broken wrist in the midst of his junior season saw him miss the rest of the year and scared off scouts.

 Professional career

 Draft and minor leagues

-Kent was selected in the 20th round of the 1989 MLB Draft by the Toronto Blue Jays.
+Kent was selected in the 20th round of the 1989 draft by the Toronto Blue Jays, and was assigned to the St. Catharines Blue Jays of the New York–Penn League.
+He moved up to the Dunedin Blue Jays of the Florida State League in 1990, and the Knoxville Blue Jays of the Southern League in 1991.

 Toronto Blue Jays (1992)

-After three seasons in the minor leagues, Kent was invited to spring training with the Blue Jays in 1992.
-He was to play in AAA with Syracuse but was called up after Derek Bell suffered a broken wrist in the 2nd game of the year.
-He made his debut on April 12 against the Baltimore Orioles and recorded his first career hit in his first career at-bat, a double in the 6th inning against José Mesa.
-He hit his first home run on April 14 against New York Yankees pitcher Lee Guetterman.
-He saw limited at-bats early in the season; however, an injury to starting third baseman Kelly Gruber granted Kent a more regular role in the line-up.
+Kent was invited to spring training with the Blue Jays in 1992; he was intended to be sent to AAA with the Syracuse Chiefs, but was called up after Derek Bell suffered a broken wrist in the second game of the year.
+He made his debut on April 12 in a 3-1 win over the Baltimore Orioles, entering in the 5th inning at third base, and recorded his first career hit in his first at bat, a double leading off the 6th inning against José Mesa.
+He hit his first home run two days later in a 12-6 win over the New York Yankees off pitcher Lee Guetterman.
+He saw limited at bats early in the season, not getting a hit between April 25 and May 27; however, an injury to starting third baseman Kelly Gruber granted Kent a more regular role in the lineup.